bbkane/www.bbkane.com/content/blog/Losing-20-Pounds/index.md

 # Health Coach

-I set up a recurring virtual meeting with a health coach from my clinic, and we chatted on Zoom once a month to go over progress and get advice.
+I set up a recurring virtual meeting with a health coach from my clinic (Crossover Health, which also employs my wife!), and we chat on Zoom once a month to go over progress and get advice.
 She asked me to start a food journal and helped me realize that there's no easy fix for this - I needed to (and continue to need to) become the kind of person with habits and hobbies that are healthy.

 # Brainwashing Myself